jinoantony/gatsby-blog/src/pages/laravel/2020-05-16-code-to-interface-an-example-in-laravel/index.md

 }
 ```

 What this does is, it reads the default logger from the config file, and binds it to the `Logger` interface.
-So whenever we request `Logger` interface, the container resolves it a returns the default logger instance.
+So whenever we request `Logger` interface, the container resolves it and returns the default logger instance.

-Since the default logger is specified using `env()` helper we can use different loggers in different environments like `file` in `local` environment and `db` in `production`.
+Since the default logger is specified using `env()` helper we can use different loggers in different environments like `file` in `local` environment and `db` in `production` environment.

+## Conclusion

+Interfaces allow us to create loosely coupled code while providing a level of abstraction.
+It allows us to change our implementations at any time without changing the context they are used.
+So always code to an interface all the variable parts in your application.